renato-favarin/ds_em_producao/README.md

 Finally, with the model trained, it's time to translate model performance into business performance.
 Considering the MAE obtained in the forecast for each store, during the test period, the best and worst sales scenarios for each store are projected.

-All details of this reasoning are available on the notebook.
 Below, the expected business performance of the first 5 stores:

 |store|predictions|MAE|MAPE|days|worst_scenario|best_scenario|